helium/HIP/00xx-allow-wallet-owner-pay-onboard.md

 ## Stakeholders

 - Hotspot Owners: if a user has purchased a hotspot from a maker that has subsequently left the ecosystem and has run out of onboarding credits they will now be able to onboard their devices more easily
-- Helium Foundation: there will likely have to be some flag in the onboarding server to determine whether a maker is active or not.
+- Helium MCC: there will likely have to be some flag in the onboarding server to determine whether a maker is active or not.
 Helium Foundation will likely need to be in charge of managing this.

 ## Detailed Explanation